By Kathie MM

 Fear—for example, of fascism, of the National Security Administration, of terrorists, of losing everything—is destructive of hearts and minds, depressing and debilitating, and demoralizing in countless ways.

-One common response to de-moralizing fear is to strike out, to hurt, to punish, to destroy a target of one’s fear.
+One common response to de-moralizing fear is to strike out, to hurt, to punish, to destroy the target of one’s fear.

 But recognize this: Hatred and murderous aggression rarely lead to sustainable fear-reducing outcomes.